VIV-T/M1_Data_Engineering/README.md

 #### Difficulties
 What was the hardiest things ?
 Why ?
 How we surpass them ?
-=> volume management, DockerOperator complexity.
+=> volume management, DockerOperator complexity. (cf notes.txt) => permission management to write in the volume.